unframework/s3-password-agent/README.md

 Two modes of authentication are supported: [Auth0 lock-screen](https://auth0.com/docs/libraries/lock) (preferred) or simple email + PIN (very insecure and basic).
 See below for email + PIN mode config.

+## Setup

+Have your private S3 bucket ready, with an access key + secret authorized to read contents as appropriate.

+If using Auth0 as authentication provider (recommended), sign up for their free tier.
+Otherwise, see below for a less-secure + more-cumbersome local email/PIN method.

+Deploy the password agent server.
+Free hosts such as Heroku are perfectly okay, nothing more fancy is needed.

+Most configuration happens via env vars (config vars in Heroku instance settings).
+Here is the full list:

+- AWS key ID and secret: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`
+- AWS bucket: `S3_BUCKET`
+- content whitelist (see below): `CONTENT`
+- Auth0 settings (skip if using local email + PIN auth): `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`
+- CORS origin (if using pre-login): `CORS_ORIGIN`

 All downloads have to match a content whitelist.
 It is a list of one or more full file paths relative to S3 bucket root.
 File patterns (globs) are also allowed (e.g. `test-*.pdf` matches `test-1.pdf` and `**` matches every file in the bucket).
 Simplest way to define it is to set the `CONTENT` env var as a comma- or space-separated list:

 ```